-Minn.
-Stat. §§ 69.775 and 356A.06 authorize and define the types of securities available to the Association for investment.
+The types of securities available to the Association for investment are authorized and defined by Minn.
+Stat. §§ 69.775 and 356A.06.
 Permissible investments include, but are not limited to: government and corporate bonds, foreign and domestic common stock, real property, venture capital investments, and notes.
 The Association invests primarily in commingled investment pools through the State Board of Investment (SBI) and mutual funds.